olgagraf/olgagraf.github.io/_posts/2020-11-26-universal-approximation-theorem.md

 The crucial reason behind why this holds true is the choice of the activation functions.
 In the first step, we will show that the chosen activation functions possess a certain useful property.
 In the second step, we will show that this property implies the ability of a neural network to approximate any continuous function.

+**Step 1.** We will state the following Lemma without a proof.
+The interested reader can find the proof for sigmoid function in the original paper by Cybenko and for ReLU in [[3]](http://math.uchicago.edu/~may/REU2018/REUPapers/Guilhoto.pdf).

 <!---
 **Bold** and _Italic_ and `Code` text